caeuteixeira/Golang-Tech_With_Tim/README.md

 # Golang-Tech_With_Tim
- My first steps on Golang.
+ My first steps on Golang based on this youtube playlist by Tech with Tim.
- This is the youtube playlist I'm using to study.